 I was twelve years old when STAR WARS was first released.
-The week before it came out, Time Magazine had a review of the film and pictures that tantalized me.
+The week before it came out, Time Magazine had a review of the film and tantalizing photos.
 I still have that Time Magazine.
 I saw STAR WARS only three times so I wasn't as geeky as some who saw it 15 or 20 times.
 I remember standing in line with my parents at the Westgate Theater in Beaverton, Oregon in May of 1977.
 STAR WARS only opened at two theaters in Portland (the Westgate on the west side and the Eastgate on the east side) so the lines were long but worth it.
-We, the audience, were spellbound as we watched the film.
+We, the audience, were spellbound as the opening scroll began.
 It was like nothing we had ever seen before.
 Enormous spaceships and princesses and robots and aliens and a bad guy with a breathing problem and a giant furry sidekick known as a Wookie.
 I asked my Dad recently if he remembered seeing STAR WARS with me and he didn't.
 But for adults in their mid-forties like me, it was a film that changed the movie going experience forever.

 Flash forward twenty one years later and I'm trying to find a hobby or something that my son Chris and I can enjoy together.
-Writer/Director George Lucas re-releases the STAR WARS trilogy for a new new generation with some added special effects he couldn't do when he originally made the films.
+Writer/Director George Lucas re-releases the STAR WARS trilogy for a new new generation with some added special effects and scenes he couldn't pull off when first released.
 Bingo!
 My son and I bond over Luke Skywalker and light sabers.
 He takes to STAR WARS like a duck to water.
 Suddenly, he wants STAR WARS toys left and right.
 We found a connection.